Website Redesign Milestones

 - Beta Site/Launches

 The basis of any effective website is knowing who your school/department's customers are and what your short-term and long-term goals are.
-The strategic vision and direction phase helps determine the future priorities of the new website and identifies the core/primary audience that she school or department is trying to reach.
-This allows the new navigation and site structure to best serve the primary audience.
+The strategic vision and direction phase helps determine the future priorities of the new website and identifies the core/primary audience that the school or department is trying to reach.

 The next step in the redesign process is research and discovery to talk with both internal and external stakeholders to hear about their experience with the school/department and learn about how the current website is (or isn't) meeting those needs.
 This phase also helps uncover whether the department/school's perceptions are aligned with the customer's perceptions of that department/school.
 These findings are the basis for later decisions regarding site architecture, navigation and design.

 - Focus groups with outside audiences